 High levels of quality control are required within the industry to ensure a safe product.
-Consulting with the manufacturer before specifying the design, inspection and testing requirements, such as HCT traceability, PMI testing and 3.1 certification, will ensure the correct tests are incorporated into the supply chain and they are suitable and necessary for the application.
-Over or incorrect specification of the testing requirements can add unnecessary cost and delays to a project.
+Consulting with the manufacturer before specifying the design, inspection and testing requirements, such as HCT traceability, PMI testing, and 3.1 certifications, will ensure the correct tests are incorporated into the supply chain and they are suitable and necessary for the application.
+Over or incorrect specification of the testing requirements can add unnecessary costs and delays to a project.

 Consultation with the product manufacturer with respect to the tube and fittings required to meet with your design pressures and temperatures can save on time and cost.
 Ideally, components within a tubing system should be of the same material and pressure rating.
 The tube MUST be the lowest-rated component and determines the pressure rating of the system.
 Only use annealed high quality seamless tube – see Parker’s recommendation on our tubing chart.

 Parker Grade tube will provide all the correct specifications and the company guarantees the complete system when a complete range of its products are used.
 For all applications, derating will be applied to the material based on the system temperature, in addition to the process temperature, ambient temperatures, particularly on facilities in areas of extreme temperatures flux, can be greatly affected.
 Not only should the pressure and temperature ratings be considered for tube and fittings, but also for the valves and manifolds.